dm8ry/LoginO/README.md

 # LoginO #

-LoginO is authentication and authorization front-end example.
+LoginO is authentication and authorization front-end framework.

 It can be used both as a stand-alone module and as to be integrated in some application(s).